Victoria-Hodder/alpha-blog/README.md

 * Users can create, read, update and delete posts.
 * Authentication System (log in, log out)
-* Special functionality for admins
+* Special functionality for admins (e.g. ability to create/delete categories)
 * Search for posts according to title and content
 * Double Opt In